SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 The easiest way for you to build a theme is to use the Yeoman generator.
 See [Theme Generator][theme_generator] to get started.
 You will be given the possibility to customize the theme to your needs based on prompts.
 It will output all the boilerplate files for you in a single command.
 Furthermore, the generated code is loaded with inline documentation so you don't get lost.

-You can also have a look at [sassdoc-theme-blank](https://github.com/sassdoc/sassdoc-theme-blank) which is a fully documented empty theme you can tweak.
+You can also have a look at [sassdoc-theme-blank][repo_theme_blank] which is a fully documented empty theme you can tweak.

 ## Going manually